OIRP Survey Review Process

 - Researchers must attach a copy of their survey questions or instrument to the form for committee review.

-- Once the request form and IRB clearance if necessary are completed, OIRP will route the request form to the necessary parties, including:
+- Once the request form and IRB clearance, if necessary, are completed, the request is routed to the necessary parties, including:

 - The Director of the Policy Office on behalf of the Provost Office, to ensure compliance with the KU Electronic Mail Policy (http://policy.ku.edu/provost/electronic-mail-policy).